webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-four.md

 Now we will modify our root layout to include the Header and BottomNav, making them appear on every page.

 - [ ] **Update `app/root.tsx`**
-      Import the components you just created and place them around the `<Outlet />`.
-The Outlet is where all other routes will be rendered.

   ```tsx title="app/root.tsx (Updated)"
   import {